sporto/elm-tutorial/en/06-fetching-resources/01-plan.md

 # Plan

-The next step is to fetch the list of player from the fake API we created before.
+The next step is to fetch the list of players from the fake API we created before.

 This is the plan: